danielfett/draft-dpop/main.md

 proof JWT, described in detail below, which is sent as a header in an HTTP request.
 A client uses a DPoP proof JWT to prove the possession of a private key corresponding to a certain public key.

-Roughly speaking, a DPoP proof is a signature over some data of the HTTP request to which it is attached, a timestamp, a unique identifier, and a hash of the associated access token when an access token is present within the request.
+Roughly speaking, a DPoP proof is a signature over some data of the HTTP request to which it is attached, a timestamp, a unique identifier, an optional server-provided nonce, and a hash of the associated access token when an access token is present within the request.

 !---